Herfindahl–Hirschman index: Formula

 where $MS_i$ is the market share of firm $i$ in the market, and $N$ is the number of firms.
 Therefore, in a market with 5 firms each producing 20%, the HHI would be $0.2^2 + 0.2^2 + 0.2^2 + 0.2^2 + 0.2^2= 0.20$.

-The Herfindahl Index (HHI) ranges from 1/N to one, where N is the number of firms in the market.
+The Herfindahl Index (HHI) ranges from 1/N (in case of perfect competition) to 1 (in case of monopoly), where N is the number of firms in the market.
 Equivalently, if percents are used as whole numbers, as in 75 instead of 0.75, the index can range up to 1002, or 10,000.

 An HHI below 0.01 (or 100) indicates a highly competitive industry, Mergers and acquisitions with an increase of 100 points or less will usually not have any anti competitive effects and will require no further analysis.
 An HHI below 0.15 (or 1,500) indicates an unconcentrated industry.
 Mergers and acquisitions between 100 and 1500 points are unlikely to have anti-competitive effects and will most likely not need further analysis.An HHI between 0.15 and 0.25 (or 1,500 to 2,500) indicates moderate concentration.
 Mergers and acquisitions that result in moderate market concentration from HHI increases will raise anti-competitive concerns and will require further analysis.An HHI above 0.25 (above 2,500) indicates high concentration.
 Mergers and acquisitions with HHI scores of 2,500 or above will be considered anti competitive and an in-depth analysis produced, if the scores are well above 2,500 they are considered to enhance market power they may only be allowed to progress when significant evidence is shown that the merger or acquisition will not increase market power.

 A small index indicates a competitive industry with no dominant players.
 If all firms have an equal share the reciprocal of the index shows the number of firms in the industry.
 When firms have unequal shares, the reciprocal of the index indicates the "equivalent" number of firms in the industry.
 Using case 2, we find that the market structure is equivalent to having 1.55521 firms of the same size.

 There is also a normalized Herfindahl index.
 Whereas the Herfindahl index ranges from 1/N to one, the normalized Herfindahl index ranges from 0 to 1.
 It is computed as: